AlbertMoody/CTEC3905/README.md

 <h2>Eighth commit</h2>

-<p>Finished fifa icons which use a -360 degree animation with basic <a herf></a> links which have been optimized using CSS3 by changing border sizes, padding and colour scheme. </p>
+<p>Finished fifa icons which use a -360 degree animation with basic "a herf" links which have been optimized using CSS3 by changing border sizes, padding and colour scheme. </p>

 <h2>Nineth commit</h2>